 We play an active role in helping our clients manage a range of human resources, labour and employment issues.
 We routinely provide advice and representation related to:

-- drafting of employment agreements addressing severance entitlements and the protection of proprietary information and relationships
+- employment agreements addressing severance entitlements and the protection of proprietary information and relationships

-- managing contingent workers including independent contractors and employees of third-party staffing providers
+- contingent workers including independent contractors and employees of third-party staffing providers

 - departing employees and wrongful competition litigation